Shortland Street cliffhangers: 1995

 Once again Shortland Street screened throughout the holiday period, but on Christmas Day, a truck driver drove into the hospital, knocking down Carmen Roberts and Kirsty.
 Kirsty was put into a coma and Carmen received a small injury to the head.
 Guy proposed to her and she died from a brain aneurysm moments later.
 Kirsty regained consciousness but suffered extreme amnesia and she told Lionel she could not remember loving him.
 Their marriage was over.

 1996

 Shortland Street took a break from the end of November 1996 until late January 1997, the longest ever break for the show.

-Rangi and Rachel broke up for good and wheelchair-bound Rangi found himself in a tight corner when he was trapped in the garage by a drunk Rachel - who then passed out leaving the car running.
+In an hour long special, David finally tracked down Ellen in Fiji where she revealed that she’s pregnant.
+Nick and Caroline discovered the truth behind the clinic’s dodgy waste management contractor, however Caroline found herself being threatened by Mark.
+Following Rangi and Rachel breaking up for good, a drunken Rachel attempted to storm off, however passed out in the driver’s seat and accidentally put her car in reverse leaving Rangi pinned in his wheelchair between the rear of the car and the garage wall, breathing in exhaust fumes.
+Kirsty visited her ex-husband Lionel and confessed her true feelings.
+The year ends with Kirsty and Lionel kissing.

 Kirsty and Lionel after the plane crash.

 1997

 Shortland Street took a six-week break from early December 1997 to mid January 1998.

 Jenny realised that her fugitive husband Ian Seymour was the mysterious good Samaritan who had rescued her from a mugger.
+Johnny finds Tiffany collapsed at home, rushed her to HDU, and admitted that he loves her.
+Rangi realised that Donna may be his half sister.
+Caroline is found guilty of murder.
+As Kirsty and Lionel rushed back from Wellington in a light plane to be there for Caroline’s verdict, Kirsty accepted that Lionel is in love Caroline and gives them her blessing as their plane’s engine failed and crashed in the countryside.